 - Combine the butter and sage in a mixing bowl, mash with a fork or spoon until the sage is well incorporated and the butter has flecks of green in it; season with salt and pepper.

-- Truss the turkey; place it on a rack in a large roasting pan, pour 2-3 cups of chicken stock into bottom of roaster and put into the oven (replenish as needed to keep liquid in bottom of pan to keep the combination of maple and bacon drippings from burning; I think the steam heat is another benefit to keeping the bird moist!).
+- Truss the turkey; place it on a rack in a large roasting pan, pour 2 cups of chicken stock into the bottom of a roaster and put it into the oven (replenish the stock as needed to keep liquid in bottom of pan to keep the combination of maple and bacon drippings from burning.

-- The turkey is done when an instant-read thermometer inserted into the meatiest part of the thigh registers 170 degrees F (the thigh juices will also run clear when pricked with a knife.)
+- The turkey is done when an instant-read thermometer inserted into the meatiest part of the thigh registers 160 (the turkey will continue to cook while it rests and should get to 165 degrees F (the thigh juices will also run clear when pricked with a knife.)
 Transfer the turkey to a cutting board and let rest for 20 minutes before carving, so the juices can settle back into the meat.

 - Serve the gravy with the maple-roasted turkey and cornbread stuffing.